rikumi/iconsur/README.md

 See [my personal iconsur setup](https://gist.github.com/rikumi/e2ac39882a7dcd29642f29343da5a54a) as an example.

-## Known Issues

-- I used the `plist` package which only supports XML-formatted plist files but not binary ones as intended.
-As a result, binary plist files can lead to parsing errors.

 ## Credits

 Thanks to [LiteIcon](https://freemacsoft.net/liteicon/) for the original inspiration, and [fileicon by mklement0](https://github.com/mklement0/fileicon) for the script for icon customization.